Updated – Dec 2022

 Overview of Insurance stocks

 2017 was technically the birth of major life insurance private players in the eyes of investors with a frenzy of IPOs hitting D-Street.
-Since then insurance has mostly been one of the niche sectors in the market and today it is definitely the need of the hour given that India is battling through a health crisis and India’s penetration is at 2.7% compared to the world average of 3.3%.
+Since then insurance has mostly been one of the niche sectors in the market and today it is definitely the need of the hour given that India is battling through a health crisis and India’s penetration of life insurance is at 3.2% compared to world average of 3.3%, while penetration for non-life insurance is further lower at 1% in comparison to global non-life insurance segment’s at 4.1% as of FY22.
+With the recession worries and fears of slowdown due to Covid-19 there were expectations of a decline in premium growth, persistency of the existing book being hit and profitability being hampered.
+But much to everyone’s surprise there was improvement in APE and GWPI growth in May 2020 compared to April 2020 which gave a sense of renewed hope from these players.
+Growth since then has been extremely strong especially in October this year given the low base from the last year.

 Types Of Insurance